 September 18, 1926: The day Rene Lacoste won the US Nationals

-On this day, September 18, 1926, René Lacoste claimed his first US Nationals (the former name of the US Open) title, defeating Jean Borotra in an all-French final (6-4, 6-0, 6-4).
+On this day, September 18 in 1926, Rene Lacoste claimed his first US Nationals (the former name of the US Open) title, defeating Jean Borotra in an all-French final (6-4, 6-0, 6-4).
 It was the fifth time that the two players, who were a part of the French Davis Cup team known as “the Four Musketeers” (along with Henri Cochet and Jacques Brugnon), faced each other in a Grand Slam final, and Lacoste had now prevailed three times.
-The 1926 edition parked the end of the great Bill Tilden’s reign at Forest Hills, after he had won the tournament six times consecutively (1920-1925).
+The 1926 edition also marked the end of the great Bill Tilden’s reign at Forest Hills, after he had won the tournament six times consecutively (1920-1925).

 René Lacoste, also known as “the Crocodile”, was born in 1904, while Jean Borotra, nicknamed “the Bouncing Basque”, was born in 1898.
-Since 1923, they had been part of the great French Davis Cup team who would later be known as “The Four Musketeers”.
+Since 1923, they had been part of the great French Davis Cup team that would later be known as “The Four Musketeers”.
 Lacoste’s fighting spirit earned him his nickname, while Borotra’s game style explained his own nickname.
-In 1924, he reached his first Grand Slam final, defeated at both the French Open and Wimbledon by his team-mate Borotra.
+In 1924, he reached his first Grand Slam final, defeated at both Roland-Garros and Wimbledon by his team-mate Borotra.
 The following year, he took his revenge, beating Borotra in the final of the two same tournaments, claiming his two first major titles.
-The two players, although they battled fiercely in singles, were partners in doubles, and together, they had claimed three Grand Slam titles: the French Open in 1924 and 1926, and Wimbledon in 1924.
+The two players battled fiercely in singles but were also partners in doubles, and together, they had claimed three Grand Slam titles: the French Open in 1924 and 1926, and Wimbledon in 1924.

 Together with Cochet and Brugnon, Lacoste and Borotra would lead the French team to win five Davis Cup titles in a row, writing the greatest chapter of French Tennis.
 In total, the Four Musketeers would claim not only six consecutive Davis Cups, but they would also claim 18 Grand Slam titles in singles and 23 in doubles.
-Lacoste, who would quit tennis because of health issues in 1929, would create the famous Lacoste shirt with its crocodile logo, which became at least as famous as his achievements as a player.
+Lacoste, who would quit tennis because of health issues in 1929, would create the famous Lacoste shirt with its crocodile logo, which would go on to become one of the premier tennis clothing brands in the years ahead.